Periodontics Disease Treatment in Salem, OR

 Preventing Periodontal Disease

 Periodontal disease can be controlled by brushing and flossing your teeth regularly.
-Routine visits to the dentist to deep clean your teeth can prevent the formation of plaque on the teeth and thus periodontal disease.
+Routine visits to the dentist in Salem, OR, at Cascade Dental Group LLC, to deep clean your teeth can prevent the formation of plaque on the teeth and, thus, periodontal disease.

 Treatment of Periodontal Disease

-Periodontal disease can be treated either surgically or non-surgically.
+Periodontal disease in Salem, OR, can be treated either surgically or non-surgically.

 Non-surgical Treatments